 How to Remove Split Ends

 Simply trimming your hair will not get rid of all your split ends.
 Your hair is different lengths throughout your head (due to the different growing phases of each follicle), so if you cut your ends about half an inch, you will simply expose the next layer of split ends.
 Try our trick for cutting them all off while preserving your hard-won length, all you need is a patient and trusted hairdresser or a good friend to help:

 Separate your hair into small sections and twist it from the ends like a corkscrew.
 The various lengths will stick out along each 'twist’, showing where the split ends are.
 Now you can trim them off.
 It takes forever, but if you want to grow your hair long without split ends, it is a very effective exercise.

 Ease out Tangles

-Your hair can burn, just like your skin.
-This makes it more prone to splitting and further damage.
-If you sit in the sun for a prolonged period of time, protect your hair with a leave-in UV protector, or wear a hat.
+UV rays damage hair proteins, making your hair dry and brittle.
+If you are in the sun for a long time, shield your hair with a leave-in UV protector like Swim Cap.
+Or wear a hat.